-Students planning any leave should promptly consult with their Assistant Dean as soon as the need for the leave arises.
-Students may take a leave for a variety of reasons.
-For example, students may want to participate in an internship, pursue other interests, or have other personal or medical reasons.
-In case of Leave of Absence for medical reasons, family members as well as doctors or counsellors should also be consulted.
-The Assistant Dean will help a student to determine if a Leave of Absence will be beneficial for their health and academic goals.
+If you are planning any leave you should consult with your Assistant Dean as soon as the need for the leave arises.
+Students take leave for a variety of reasons.
+For example, you may want to participate in an internship or practical training, or have other personal, financial or medical reasons.
+In case of a Leave of Absence for medical reasons, family members as well as doctors or counsellors should also be consulted.
+The Assistant Dean will help you to determine if a Leave of Absence will be beneficial for your health and academic goals.

 Students will normally receive permission to take a Leave of Absence for up to two semesters.
-In view of the nature and rigor of the academic program, it is the College’s expectation that students will not exceed two semesters of leave over the course of their time as a student, unless otherwise provided for by this policy.
+In view of the nature and rigor of the academic program, it is the College’s expectation that students normally will not exceed two semesters of leave over the course of their time as a student.

 In the above circumstances, the Leave of Absence will be effective immediately.